 How will I get my grant money?

-For students who have signed up for direct deposit with Student Business Services funding will be sent to the student’s financial institution via Electronic Funds Transfer (EFT).
+For students who have signed up for direct deposit with Student Finance funding will be sent to the student’s financial institution via Electronic Funds Transfer (EFT).
 For students not enrolled in direct deposit, checks will be mailed.

 Do I have to repay my grant?